lukecleland/ideas/README.md

 ##MACHINELOVE
 LMS4
 In a set of n ML devices the familiarity of neighbouring devices may become an attraction due to seeming random activity.
-If they become exhausted in attempts to understand their environment they may be attracted to the lure of new information.
+If they become exhausted in attempts to understand their environment they may be attracted to the lure of new information from likewise ML devices.

 ##SHAKENBAKE
-cubes with wifi controllable electromagnets embedded in each face. hundreds of cubes fill a repository and a design sent to the cubes.
+Cubes with wifi controllable electromagnets embedded in each face. hundreds of cubes fill a repository and a design sent to the cubes.
 The repo is shaken to introduce entropy and the relevant ends connect to form the shape of the design.
 *CPU $18*

+##FRISBEEBOLT
+A frisbee with a screw bolt center.
+As the frisbee spins it threads lift from the bolt ultimately natuarlly jettisoning the heavier bolt but with the added upward screw motion.
+A design could be manufactured with a russian doll bolt nesting to release in stages.
+An example of angular to linear momentum transference.
+*CPU $20-$55*